KAUST-Academy/KAUST-Academy-Introduction-to-Cybersecurity-Program-2025/README.md

 | 1:00PM - 3:00PM | Lecture |
 | 3:00PM - 3:10PM | Break |
 | 3:10PM - 5:00PM | Lecture |

+## Program Requirements
+- Basic knowledge of computers and networks.
+- Interest in cybersecurity and willingness to engage in hands-on exercises.
+- A laptop with an internet connection for practical sessions.

+## Certification
+Participants who successfully complete the program and meet attendance requirements will receive a **Certificate of Completion** from KAUST Academy.